requirejs/requirejs/README.md

 ## Loading JavaScript Files

-If you just want to load some JavaScript files, do the following inside the HEAD tag in some HTML:
+If you just want to load some JavaScript files, do the following inside the HEAD tag in an HTML document:

     <script type="text/javascript" src="scripts/run.js"></script>
     <script type="text/javascript">